yornaath/batshit/README.md

 If your batches are big arrays( > 30K items) and you use the keyresolver it can give you a performance boost to turn on indexing.

-__Any less than 30K items per batch and the performance gain is negligeble__
+__Any less than 30K items per batch and the performance gain is negligeble.
+But anywhere above 15K can be worth it.__

 ```ts
 const batcherIndexed = create({